-- 7. A designee from this department shall be a member of the Infection Control Committee. - 8.
-The use of common towels and common drinking utensils shall be prohibited. - 9.
-Dry, or untreated dusting, sweeping, or mopping, except vacuum type cleaning shall be prohibited within the facility. - 10.
-There shall be an ongoing QA/PI Program with a mechanism for reporting results. - D. Linen Services. - 1.
-Laundry services shall be under the direction of a person qualified by training and/or experience and licensed where required. - 2.
+- 1. Laundry services shall be under the direction of a person qualified by training and/or experience and licensed where required. - 2.
 There shall be sufficient support personnel to provide linen services in relation to the size and complexity of the facility and the services that are provided. - 3.
 There shall be written policies and procedures which include: - a.
-Collection of soiled, wet, and contaminated linen; - b.
-Transporting of soiled, wet, and contaminated linen to the linen service or to a designated area for commercial pick-up; - c.
+Collection of soiled, wet, and contaminated linen;

+- b.
+Transporting of soiled, wet, and contaminated linen to the laundry service or to a designated area for commercial pick-up; - c.
 Storage of soiled, wet, and contaminated linen until laundering or being picked up by the commercial laundry; - d.
-Storage of clean linen; - e.
-Specific laundry requirements (type detergent, sours, bleach, time and temperatures used) for washing: - l) New linen; - 2) Diapers; and - 3) Soiled, wet, and contaminated linen. - f.
+Storage of clean linen; and - e.
+Specific laundry requirements (type detergent, sours, bleach, time and temperatures used) for washing: - 1) New linen; - 2) Diapers; - 3) Soiled, wet, and contaminated linen. - f.
 Personal hygiene; - g.
 Evaluation of washing/cleaning effectiveness; - h.
 Job descriptions; - i.
 Orientation practices for new employees; - j.
 Safety practices; and - k.
 Infection control measures. - 4.
-Policies and procedures for linen Services shall have evidence of ongoing review and/or revision.
+Policies and procedures for Linen Services shall have evidence of ongoing review and/or revision.
 The first page of the manual shall have the annual review date, signature of the department supervisor and/or person(s) conducting the review. - 5.
-Relevant inservice educational programs shall be conducted on a regularly scheduled basis not less than six per year.
+Relevant in-service educational programs shall be conducted at regularly scheduled intervals with no less than six per year.
 There shall be written documentation with employee signature, program title/subject, presenter, date and outline or narrative of presented program. - 6.
 Facility linen service: - a.
 Sorting of soiled laundry shall be done in a designated area; - b.
 Tables or bins shall be provided for sorting of soiled laundry; - c.
-Lint traps shall be provided on dryers and shall be cleaned regularly; - d.
+Lint traps shall be provided on dryers and shall be cleaned regularly;

+- d.
 Prerinsing shall be done in the laundry service not in showers, bathtubs or lavatories; - e.
 Removal of solid soil shall be done in soiled utility rooms or rooms that are designated for this purpose; - f.
 Patient clothing may be washed in the patient area if a separate equipped laundry room is available; - g.
 A rinsing sink shall be provided in the soiled linen area of the laundry; - h.
 Hot water supplied to laundry areas shall be in accordance with Table 9 of the Appendix; - i.
 Linen contained in hot water soluble plastic bags (identified as being contaminated) shall be placed directly into the washing machine without being removed from the bag for sorting; - j.
 A lavatory equipped with wrist action controls, a soap dispenser and a towel dispenser shall be provided in the laundry for use by the personnel; - k.
 Personnel with infectious disease or open wounds shall not be permitted in the laundry; and - 1.
 Personnel assigned to laundry duties shall wash their hands: - 1) After handling wet or soiled laundry; - 2) Before leaving the laundry; - 3) After using the toilet; and - 4) As often as is necessary to maintain good hygiene.
-46-7

-NOTE: Laundry equipment and installation requirements are set forth in Section 68, Physical Facilities, Linen Service.
+NOTE: Laundry equipment and installation requirements are set forth in Section 64, Physical Facilities, Linen Service.